kwickbit/sc-payment-w3f-grant/moonbeam/README.md

 - **scripts/**: Contains TypeScript scripts that handle asset transfers between Moonbeam and the relay chain.
     - 'transfer_from_moonbeam_to_relay.ts': A script to transfer assets from Moonbeam to the relay chain.
+    - 'transfer_from_relay_to_moonbeam.ts': A script to transfer assets from the relay chain to Moonbeam.

 - **contracts/**: Contains Solidity contracts for handling payments.
     - 'PaymentContract.sol': A Solidity contract deployed on Moonbeam that manages payments with unique 'paymentId's and emits events.